driedpampas/realme-8-megaguide/readme.md

 <p><img src="https://i.imgur.com/UkNf5aM.png"></p>

-# 2. Pathing `lk`- qetting fastboot access and removing dm-verity and orange state warnings<br> ❕ SKIP ONLY IF you unlocked with DEEP TESTING
+# II.
+Pathing `lk`- qetting fastboot access and removing dm-verity and orange state warnings<br> ❕ SKIP ONLY IF you unlocked with DEEP TESTING

 ## There are 2 ways: [local install](#1-local-install) or [Website](#2-website) - Website is in testing use with caution